chiahsing-loh/Secure-Network-Devices/README.md

 |exit	|exits current mode (global configuration or privileged EXEC)|
 </br>

-The following commands are used to verify and view the password set for switch0:
+In Figure 3, the following commands are used to verify and view the password set for switch0:
 </br></br>
 Figure 3: Verification of password at Switch0
 ![Figure 3](https://github.com/chiahsing-loh/Secure-Network-Devices/blob/main/images/Figure%203%20Verification%20of%20password%20at%20Switch0.png)
 </br></br>
-This time round, when invoking the command `en` to enter privileged EXEC mode, we are being prompted for a password before we can proceed.
+When we invoke the command `en` to enter privileged EXEC mode, we are prompted for a password before we can proceed.
 The required password is configured as "apple" in our earlier steps.
 This prompt signifies that basic authentication access for switch0 has been successfully implemented.

-After entering the correct password "apple", we will invoke the `show run` command to review the current configuration on Switch0.
+After entering the correct password "apple", we will use the command `show run` to review the current configuration on Switch0.

 |Command	|Purpose|
 |:---------|:--------|